-Provincial administration commissioners (buzhengshi 布政使), also called "regional office" (fansi 藩司) or — quite archaic — "regional earl" (fangbo 方伯), were Ming 明 (1368-1644) and Qing period 清 (1644-1911) officials mainly responsible for the financial matters of a province, and also for the organization of official communication.
+Provincial administration commissioners (buzhengshi 布政使), also called "regional office" (fansi 藩司) or — quite archaic — "regional earl" (fangbo 方伯), were officials mainly responsible for the financial matters of a province, and also for the organization of official communication.

 Buzhengshi were heads of the provincial administration commission (buzhengshi si 布政使司 or buzhengsi 布政司, full name chengxuan buzhengshi si 承宣布政使司), and second only to the provincial governors (xunfu 巡撫).
 The office was created in 1376, with the official rank 2A (reduced to 2B in 1391).
 In 1382, the number of posts was doubled to one commissioner to the left (zuo buzhengshi 左布政使), and one to the right (you buzhengshi 右布政使) for each province.
-In 1391 the rank was reduced to 2B.
 Administrative regulations for this office were only fixed in 1428.

-Together with the surveillance commission (anchasi 按察司) of the provinces, the 'provincial treasurers' counted to the "two commissions" (liang si 兩司), and together with the regional military commission (duzhi huishi si 都指揮使司, short dusi 都司) to the "three commissions" (san si 三司) of the administration of each province.
+Together with the surveillance commission (anchasi 按察司) of the provinces, the "provincial treasurers" counted to the "two commissions" (liang si 兩司), and together with the regional military commission (duzhi huishi si 都指揮使司, short dusi 都司) to the "three commissions" (san si 三司) of the administration of each province.